pmeeny/CI-MS3-FootballMemories/README.md

     - Util: Utilities, common code for example aws code for writing to an aws s3 bucket

 ### Database
-- The website is a data-centric one with html, javascript, css used with the boostrap framework as a frontend
+- The website is a data-centric one with html, javascript, css used with the bootstrap framework as a frontend
 - The backend consists of Python, flask and jinja templates with a database of a mongodb open-source document-oriented database